Red Light Therapy for Better Sleep

 Circadian Rhythm Disruption

-Shift workers, travelers, and those with irregular schedules may benefit from red light exposure to help reset circadian timing.
-Red wavelengths may anchor the sleep-wake cycle without the alerting effects of blue light.
+Shift workers, travelers, and those with irregular schedules benefit from red light exposure to help reset circadian timing.
+Red wavelengths anchor the sleep-wake cycle without the alerting effects of blue light.

 Sleep Quality & Depth